Ingushetia: Economy

-There are some natural resources in Ingushetia: mineral water in Achaluki, oil and natural gas in Malgobek, forests in Dzheirakh, metals in Galashki.
+There are some natural resources in Ingushetia: mineral water in Achaluki, oil and natural gas in Malgobek, forests in Dzheirakh, metals in Galashke.
 The local government is considering the development of tourism; however, this is problematic due to the uneasy situation in the republic itself and the proximity of some conflict zones.
 However, Ingushetia continues to remain as one of Russia's poorest republics, largely due to the ongoing conflict, corruption and civil disorders.
 Unemployment is estimated to be around 53%, and growing poverty is a major issue.

+Culture

+The 1995 spy novel Our Game by British writer John le Carré is centered on the protagonist's pursuit of his friend to Ingushetia and his eventual support of the Ingushetia uprising against Russia.